elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 ## Pattern Matching

-The reason for introducing shorthand function syntax here, is that it gives us a really obvious way to see one of Elixir's most powerful features in action: pattern matching.
+The reason for introducing shorthand function syntax here is that it gives us a really obvious way to see one of Elixir's most powerful features in action: pattern matching.